andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 - The form and `action` are in the same route module.
 - The form is not reused across different routes.
-- Accept that the action data persists on the page until a new submission has been successfully be executed.
+- Accept that the action data persists on the page until a new submission has executed.

 ## Better alternative: session cookies